The Australian Government is investing $200 billion in Australia's defence capability to ensure Australia remains

 Developing and nurturing Australian children to develop their STEM skills is essential so that there is a strong future workforce able to meet the demands of rapidly changing technology.
 This future workforce must be encouraged in our schools and tertiary institutions and supported through dedicated programs to achieve fulfilling careers in defence industry.

-Defence is developing a long-term Defence Industry Skilling and STEM Strategy to help Australian defence industry to have a workforce with the right skills to meet future capability requirements and to support the delivery of the Integrated Investment Program (PDF).
+Defence is developing a long-term Defence Industry Skilling and STEM Strategy to help Australian defence industry to have a workforce with the right skills to meet future capability requirements and to support the delivery of the Integrated Investment Program (PDF-2.5MB).

 Development of the strategy will be informed by consultations with the states and territories, commonwealth agencies, industry, and the research and education sectors.
-The Defence Industry Skilling and STEM Strategy is due for release around mid-2018.
+The Defence Industry Skilling and STEM Strategy is due for release in late 2018.